YannClodong/smartcopy/readme.md

 # SmartCopy

-SmartCopy is a utility to avoid useless write over disk.
+SmartCopy is a utility to avoid useless write on the disk.

 It there is a conflict between the destination file and the source file it firstly check the checksum and only copy if they're different.